Step 1: Overview of door security locks

 Step 3: Replace the deadbolt

-Photo 1: Remove the old lock
+Photo 1: How to remove an old deadbolt lock

 Unscrew and remove the old deadbolt.
 Measure the hole size and backset distance before buying a new deadbolt.